gitagogaming/Touchportal-Plugin---StreamExtras/readme.txt

 Youtube Actions
     • Recent Video = Retrieves the latest video uploaded to the specified channel and returns the title + URL for it.

+Plugin Created by Gitago with some excellent technical and moral support from KillerBoss and ElyOshri